100-m/nx.digital/doc/security.md

 - to create factsheet on-demand using AWS lambdas.
 - access real-time private data on Firebase.

+**Users Administrator** can connect to Auth0 web interface and manage the account and permission of application users as well as the other users administrators.

+**Data Administrators** can connect to our AWS filesystem EC2 instance (surface.nx.digital) via SFTP, with a dedicated user, using RSA keypairs hosted on Auth0 or Github.
+They have access to raw financial data in read/write as well as a golden copy and application data in read-only.

 **Developers** can connect to our AWS filesystem and computing EC2 instances via SSH, with a dedicated user, using RSA keypairs hosted on Github.

-**Administrators** can connect to our AWS filesystem EC2 instance (surface.nx.digital) via SFTP, with a dedicated user, using RSA keypairs hosted on Github.
-They have access to raw financial data in read/write as well as a golden copy and application data in read-only.
-He manages the rights granted to each person on the team. (**Cloud Administror**)

 # A few principles that help secure our solution by design